-First Food for Baby (recipe plus video how-to)Healthy Pregnancy, Baby & Child, Homemade Baby Formula and First Foods, Videos
+First Food for Baby (recipe plus video how-to)Updated: April 07, 2017Healthy Pregnancy, Baby & Child, Homemade Baby Formula and First Foods, Videos

-What is the best first food for baby?
+What is the best baby first food?
 This is a question all parents inevitably ask and the answer given by most pediatricians is rice cereal.

 Unfortunately, any grain based food is not a good idea for children only a few months old as a baby’s immature digestive system does not produce sufficient amylase, the enzyme required for digestion of carbohydrates.
 The fact that rice cereal is gluten free makes no difference whatsoever – rice is still a carbohydrate and therefore very difficult for babies to handle digestively.